 Effective Government Policy

-With the advent of the second Obama administration and the 113th Congress, we have been particularly focused on promoting legislation in Washington based on pricing carbon and recycling the tax or fee back to the people, either as dividends or as payroll tax credits.
-With the failure to enact cap-and-trade bills in previous Congresses, it’s time for “Plan B:” a carbon pollution tax.
-With our affiliate, the Pricing Carbon Initiative, we are advancing this agenda with a growing coalition of climate justice advocates.
+We are particularly focused on promoting legislation in Washington based on pricing carbon and recycling the fee or tax back to the people, either as dividends or as payroll tax credits.
+With the failure to enact cap-and-trade bills in previous Congresses, it’s time for “Plan B:” a carbon pollution fee or tax.
+With our affiliate, the Pricing Carbon Initiative, we are advancing this agenda with a growing network of climate advocates.

 Putting Technology to Work